 If you’re an employee, your employer claims a tax deduction for the concessional contributions (namely, for Superannuation Guarantee contributions and salary-sacrificed contributions, and additional employer contributions).
 Salary sacrificed contributions also reduce an employee’s assessable income for tax purposes.

-Extra contributions tax for high-income earners: Since 1 July 2012, any individual earning more than $300,000 is hit with additional contributions tax of 15%, taking the total tax take on concessional super contributions of high-income earners to 30%.
+Extra contributions tax for high-income earners: The concessional (before-tax) contributions of Australians earning more than $250,000 will also be hit by additional contributions tax of 15%, taking the total tax take on concessional super contributions of higher-income earners to 30%.
 This additional 15% tax is known as Division 293 tax.
-From 1 July 2017, the concessional (before-tax) contributions of Australians earning more than $250,000 (rather than just over $300,000) will also be hit by the 15% Division 293 tax.
+Before July 2017 (and from 1 July 2012), any individual earning more than $300,000 was hit with Division 293 tax.
 For more information see SuperGuide article Double contributions tax for more high-income earners.

-You also need to be aware of 2 important policies that apply to super contributions:
+You also need to be aware of two important policies that apply to super contributions:

-- Low Income Super Contribution: Since the start of the 2012/2013 year, if you earn less than $37,000 a year, and you, or your employer makes concessional (before-tax) superannuation contributions on your behalf, then you can expect a refund (up to $500) of the contributions tax deducted from your super account, paid directly to your superannuation account by the federal government.
-This tax-refund to your super account is known as the Low Income Super Contribution For more information on the LISC see SuperGuide article Super tax refund for lower-income earners available beyond June 2017.
+- Low Income Superannuation Tax Offset: Since the start of the 2012/2013 year, if you earn less than $37,000 a year, and you, or your employer makes concessional (before-tax) superannuation contributions on your behalf, then you can expect a refund (up to $500) of the contributions tax deducted from your super account, paid directly to your superannuation account by the federal government.
+This tax-refund to your super account used to be known as the Low Income Super Contribution.
+Since 1 July 2017, the tax refund has been renamed the Low Income Superannuation Tax Offset.
+For more information on the LISC see SuperGuide article Learn to love LISTO: low income earners get their super tax refunded.

 - Excess contributions tax.
 If you make super contributions that exceed your concessional contributions cap, then your super account may be hit with excess contributions tax, or at the very least hit with an interest charge and the hassle of withdrawing your excess contributions from your super fund.
 Also, if you make non-concessional (after-tax) contributions, and you exceed the non-concessional cap (or, if under the age of 65, the 3-year bring-forward cap) then you will also have to deal with the excess contributions rules.
-For more information see SuperGuide article Excess contributions: Happy ending to a horror story.
+For more information see SuperGuide article Excess contributions rules: A quick summary.

 2. Earnings tax: when super fund earns income

 During accumulation phase, earnings tax of 15% is payable on super fund earnings.
-Note that capital gains on the sale of a super fund asset that has been held for more than 12 months, receives a 33% discount on tax payable, which means capare effectively taxed at 10%, if the asset sold by the super fund has been held for more than 12 months.
+Note that capital gains on the sale of a super fund asset that has been held for more than 12 months, receives a 33% discount on tax payable, which means capital gains are effectively taxed at 10%, if the asset sold by the super fund has been held for more than 12 months.

-Accumulation phase is the period of time that you have a super account, when you’re not taking a pension from your super account.
-Typically, Australians have super accounts in accumulation phase while they are working.
+Accumulation phase is the period of time that you have a super account, when you’re not taking a retirement phase pension from your super account.
+Typically, Australians have super accounts in accumulation phase while they are working, although since 1 July 2017, transition-to-retirement pensions are also treated as being in accumulation phase (see SuperGuide article Did tax kill the transition to retirement magic pudding?).

-No tax is payable on earnings from assets financing an income stream (pension); that is, no tax is payable on a super account’s earnings when a super account is in pension phase.
+No tax is payable on earnings from assets financing an income stream (pension) that is in retirement phase; that is, no tax is payable on a super account’s earnings when a super account is in retirement phase.

 3. Benefit payments tax: when receiving super benefits